PeteyCoco/Tetris/README.md

 # Features

-This is a standard version of Tetris, but there are some things
+This is a standard version of Tetris, but there are some things to note:

 - Animated UMG game start and end UI
 - Board logic implemented to facilitate one-move-lookahead for upcoming AI system.